How to Color Grass

 Layered grass is built by stacking soft layers of color to create depth and clear light-to-dark contrast across the ground.Β

 In winter scenes, some of this layered grass can still be seen between soft snow patches, creating gentle texture and making the snowy ground feel more natural.
+This same way of building color gradually also shows up when working through how to color a Christmas tree with soft layered shading and depth.

 FAQs